bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 So, what every transactions basically consists of to show proof that the one spending a transaction owns the private key of the address where the funds have been sent to, it includes a digital signature.
 And for that digital signature, we have our own library called libsecp256K1.
 It is named after the curve that has been chosen back then by Satoshi to represent those digital signatures.
-Earlier it was initially OpenSSL has been used but that has been replaced because that had some problems with the malleability like the same signature could be represented by different encodings and also it wasn't very performant, so at some point I think it was Peter Wille, he came up with the idea to write their own library, LibSecB256k1.
+Earlier it was initially OpenSSL has been used but that has been replaced because that had some problems with the malleability like the same signature could be represented by different encodings and also it wasn't very performant, so at some point I think it was Peter Wuille, he came up with the idea to write their own library, libsecp256K1.
 And yeah, that's what we use nowadays.

 Mike Schmidt: 00:34:12